Nnadivictory25/farm-assist/README.md

 # 🌱 Farm Assist

 A Progressive Web App (PWA) for farm record keeping and expense tracking, designed for smallholder farmers.
 Track your expenses, harvests, sales, and see your profits — all in one place.
-Works offline.

 ## Features